 Now, a sweet spot for A/B testing is usually a couple of weeks for each element.

 But what if you need to test hundreds or thousands of ads?
-All of a sudden that A/B testing budget grew exponentially.
+All of a sudden, your A/B testing budget has ballooned.
 This is because you’d need to test different elements within each ad in one of way too many ad groups.

 And that can get messy.